GHPato/googleclon/README.md

-# googleclon
+# Google clon
-Simple google clon
+Simple google clon using HTML and CSS.

+For practice purpose only.